Towards the non-perturbative cosmological bootstrap: Boundary four-point function

 \subsection{Examples of partial wave coefficients}

 Before using the partial wave expansion in crossing equations to find non-trivial bounds, we would like to present some simple examples to gain more intuition about the partial wave coefficients $I_{\D,\ell}$.
 In what follows, we first consider a free massive field in dS which leads to Mean Field Theory (MFT) type conformal correlators for late-time boundary operators.
 We shall see that the positivity condition \eref{eq: positivty} requires a careful treatment of contact terms in late-time correlators.
-Then, we consider a $\lambda\phi^4$ bulk interaction and find some partial wave coefficients to leading order in $\lambda$.
-We do all the calculations for a scalar external operator $\OO$ with dimension $\D=\frac{d}{2}+i\mu$\footnote{ We assume $\mu\in \mathbb{R}$ which means $\OO$ belongs to the principal series.} and its hermitian conjugate $\Od$ with dimension $\D=\frac{d}{2}-i\mu$ in general spacetime dimensions.
+Then, we consider a $\lambda\phi^4$ bulk interaction and calculate the partial wave coefficients to the leading order in $\lambda$.